 Why Skydivers Don't Keep Getting Faster

 This introduction covers Why Skydivers Don't Keep Getting Faster within Terminal Velocity for GCSE Physics.
 Revise Terminal Velocity in Extra Topics for GCSE Physics with 13 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 1 of 13 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position